Psilocybin mushroom: Natural occurrence

 Many of them are found in Mexico (53 species), with the remainder distributed throughout Canada and the US (22), Europe (16), Asia (15), Africa (4), and Australia and associated islands (19).
 Generally, psilocybin-containing species are dark-spored, gilled mushrooms that grow in meadows and woods in the subtropics and tropics, usually in soils rich in humus and plant debris.
 Psilocybin mushrooms occur on all continents, but the majority of species are found in subtropical humid forests.
 P. cubensis is the most common Psilocybe in tropical areas.
 P. semilanceata, considered the world's most widely distributed psilocybin mushroom, is found in temperate parts of Europe, North America, Asia, South America, Australia and New Zealand, although it is absent from Mexico.
 In 2023, two new Psilocybe species (Hymenogastraceae), P. ingeli and P. maluti, were described from southern Africa.

-Some bolete mushrooms, which are not closely related to any known psilocybin-containing mushroom species, have been reported to be hallucinogenic mushrooms, for instance in the Yunnan province in China.
-The exact species as well specific active compounds in these mushrooms are not known, although unidentified indolic compounds were detected by Albert Hofmann in some boletes such as Boletus manicus.